What's Hot: A First Look At Friendship Commons, The Big Plans To Redevelop Former GEICO Headquarters

 Previous plans to redevelop buildings at Bethesda Metro Center (map) fell through, preceding approval of the new Bethesda Downtown Sector Plan.
 The new conceptual plans will be presented to the community on October 11.

-See other articles related to: downtown bethesda, bethesda
+See other articles related to: bethesda, downtown bethesda

-This article originally published at http://dc.urbanturf.com/articles/blog/mixed-use_is_planned_for_bethesda_metro_center_plaza/13090
+This article originally published at https://dc.urbanturf.com/articles/blog/mixed-use_is_planned_for_bethesda_metro_center_plaza/13090.

 Most Popular...
 This Week • Last 30 Days • Ever